 - Make sure your soil has a pH range of 6.1 to 7.8.
 It should also be well-drained.

 - To plant your tree, prepare a circle with a 4-foot diameter.
 Modify the soil with organic compost of 4 to 5 inches and add it to a depth of 36 inches.
 Level the ground with your rake, and then let it settle for a week.
 When digging the planting hole, make it twice as big as the root ball, with an equal diameter.
 Check it for roots before you plant your Mexican Key lime tree.
 Move them softly out from the sides of the root ball with your fingertips if you see any.
 They will gradually choke the tree to death if the roots are left growing in this position.
 Center the root segment in the hole and ensure that 1/4 to 1/2 inch higher than the surrounding soil is the top of the root ball.
 Cover the dig around the root ball with dirt, firming it as you go to destroy air pockets.

 - Water them once a week.
 Use fertilizers with high nitrogen content.
 If you see yellow leaves, add magnesium and nitrogen.

 - Use a strong blast of water from a hose to knock off the insects from the tree.
 You may use insecticidal soaps or neem oil sprays to prevent plant diseases.

-Since 2002, every weekend of the 4th of July in Key West Florida, Americans celebrate the Annual Key Lime Festival.
-The festival boasts a celebration of Key limes in several foods, beverages, crafts, and culture.
+Since 2002, every weekend of the 4th of July in Key West Florida, Americans have celebrated the Annual Key Lime Festival.
+The festival boasts a celebration of Key limes in several foods, beverages, crafts, and cultures.
 At the end of each festival, participants enjoy Tequila and use key limes as chasers.